tanbir-create/Natours/README.md

 ### Learnings
-Please do check the code documentation for understanding my learnings further.
+Please do check the code for the code documentation for understanding my learnings further.
 I tried to comment as much for better understanding of the reader and also portray my learnings altogether.
 Lot of these might be express and node specific but I am generalizing my learnings to fit any language or frameworks.

 Learnings include but not limited to: